COVID-19 pandemic in France: Death by administrative region

-Apart from the Petite Couronne, cases have been detected either by a late discovery or by a local infection in the following departments: Gironde, Haute-Savoie, Bas-Rhin, Val-d'Oise, Hérault, Finistère, Lyon Metropolis, Côte-d'Or, Alpes-Maritimes, Seine-Maritime, Loire-Atlantique, Ain, Landes, Charente-Maritime, Mayenne, Ille-et-Vilaine, Morbihan, Haut-Rhin, Eure, Sarthe, Gard, Drôme, Saône-et-Loire, all the departments of the region Hauts-de-France, except the Nord, and in the overseas territories of Saint Barthélemy and Saint Martin.
+In addition to the Petite Couronne, cases have been detected in the following departments: Gironde, Haute-Savoie, Bas-Rhin, Val-d'Oise, Hérault, Finistère, Lyon Metropolis, Côte-d'Or, Alpes-Maritimes, Seine-Maritime, Loire-Atlantique, Ain, Landes, Charente-Maritime, Mayenne, Ille-et-Vilaine, Morbihan, Haut-Rhin, Eure, Sarthe, Gard, Drôme, Saône-et-Loire, all the departments of the region Hauts-de-France, except the Nord, and in the overseas territories of Saint Barthélemy and Saint Martin.

 Simulation statistics

 Simulation studies helped convince the government that taking no action would result in large numbers of civilian casualties.
 In such a case between 30,000 and 100,000 more ICU beds would be required in the hospitals.
 In France there are 5,000 reanimation service beds and 7,364 ICU beds.
 These simulations were provided by Neil Ferguson, epidemiologist at the Imperial College London.